The trichotomy of primordial black holes initial conditions: Types of initial conditions

 Working beyond the separate universe approach, within gradient expansion, a spherically symmetric metric at super horizon scales\footnote{i.e. for wavelengths larger than $(a H)^{-1}$, where $a$ is the scale factor of the background FRW Universe and $H\equiv \frac{\dot{a}}{a}$.} can be written as

 or, equivalently

 Using the first set of coordinates, we can write the compaction function \cite{ss}, $\mathcal{C}(r)$, in terms of the curvature fluctuation \cite{yoo} (in units of $G_N=1$)

-where we have defined, as in \cite{sheth}, $g(r)=-\frac{4}{3}r\zeta'(r)$.
+where we have defined, as in \cite{sheth}, $g(r)=-\frac{4}{3}r\zeta'(r)$, $r=0$ is the locus of the over-density peak (for a maximum) or trough (for a minimum).
 Mathematically, this variable can also be written in terms of the smoothed {\it linear} over density up to a radius $r$ ($\delta_r$) \cite{sheth}, i.e. $g\equiv a_i H_i^2 r^2 \delta_r$, where $H_i$ and $a_i$ (set to be $1$), are the initial Hubble and scale factors.
 The compaction function represents the gravitational potential enclosed in a radius $r$ generated by the non-linear over-density when the background energy-density is extracted.

 The maximum of $g$, which we shall name $r_m$, corresponds to a maximum of the compaction function for $g(r_m)<\frac{4}{3}$ (Type-I black holes), and a minimum for $g(r_m)>\frac{4}{3}$ (Type-II).
-For Type-I black holes, the threshold is typically given in terms of the maximum of the compaction function as there, the gravitational potential is the highest.
-In Type-II black holes, however, the minimum of the compaction function is surrounded by two maximums.
-The compaction function within the two maximums, being under-critical, fights against collapse, thus, the formation of a black hole is triggered whenever the magnitudes of the non-linear over-density at $r=r_m$ is {\it smaller} than a threshold.
-In terms of the linear smoothed over-density at $r_m$ however, both cases would require $g(r_m)>g_c$, where $g_c$ is profile dependent \cite{musco}.
-Nevertheless, for Type-I black holes, it has been found in \cite{universal} that $g_c$ mostly depends on
+For Type-I black holes, the threshold is typically given in terms of the maximum of the compaction function, as there, the gravitational potential is the highest.
+In Type-II black holes, however, the minimum of the compaction function is surrounded by two maxima.
+The compaction function within the two maximums, being under-critical, fights against collapse, thus, the formation of a black hole is triggered whenever the magnitude of the non-linear over-density at $r=r_m$ is {\it smaller} than a threshold.
+In terms of the linear smoothed over-density at $r_m$, however, both cases would require $g(r_m)>g_c$, where $g_c$ is profile dependent \cite{musco}.

+Nevertheless, for Type-I black holes, it has been found in \cite{universal} that $g_c$ mostly depends on the physics around the collapsing shell surrounding the largest over-density value (the {\it shell} from now on).
+Specifically, the threshold has been found to depend upon the curvature of the smoothed linear over-density at its maximum, i.e., it would only depend on

 which is its dimensionless curvature at $r_m$.